Devon Information Advice and Support (DiAS) also offer information about coronavirus, school, education and SEND.

 How do I contact DIAS?

-DPCV is Devon’s Parent Carer Forum.
-Parent Carer Forums are representative local groups of parents and carers of children and young people with disabilities.
-They work alongside local authorities, education, health and other service providers to ensure the services they plan, commission, deliver and monitor meet the needs of children and families.
+The PCFD work alongside the local authority (the Council), education, health and other service providers to ensure the services they plan, commission, deliver and monitor meet the needs of children and families.

 Pinpoint Devon gives you access to thousands of services and community groups across Devon, including SEND services and support groups, in a single search.